-Currently, students are able to choose only one out of two elective courses on offer from the MSc.
-More elective courses, therefore, should be available to students, centrering on themes that would further strengthen the socio-spatial and the urban policy (city branding) perspectives of the MSc.
+At the moment, students are able to choose only one out of two elective courses on offer from the MSc.
+More elective courses, therefore, should be available to students, centring on themes that would further strengthen the socio-spatial and the urban policy (city branding) perspectives of the MSc.